Waelr1985/Data-Engineering-Project-Big-Data/README.md

 ## Microservices Architecture Overview

 ### What is Microservices Architecture?
 This project implements a microservices architecture, where the application is structured as a collection of loosely coupled, independently deployable services.
-Each service handles a specific business capability and communicates with other services through well-defined APIs.
+Each service handles a specific task capability and communicates with other services through well-defined APIs.

 ### Architecture Components